JustinAiken/jekyll-gitlab-letsencrypt/README.md

   domain:                'example.com'             # Domain that the cert will be issued for

   # Jekyll settings:
   base_path:  './'               # Where you want the file to go
   pretty_url: false              # Add a "/" on the end of the URL... set to `true` if you use permalink_style: pretty
-  append_html: false             # Add a ".html" to the end of the challenge URL
+  append_str: ""                 # Append this string to the end of the challenge URL
   filename:   'letsencrypt.html' # What to call the generated challenge file

   # Delay settings: